barrage/felony/README.md

 npm install --save felony
 ```

+Run `felony` in your terminal, and you should get back the Felony object.
+If that happens, you are all set!

-Create `index.js` file:
+How every, you can create `index.js` file:
 ```js
 import { app as Felony } from "felony";
 Felony.commit();
 ```

-And that's it, you will now have access to Felony right away, give it a try:
+And then you will have access to Felony through it:

 ```shell script
 node index.js